Bosch to launch van-sharing service to compete with automakers

-FRANKFURT (Reuters) - German auto supplier Bosch [ROBG.UL] said on Tuesday it will launch a van-sharing service in Germany this year, expanding its reach in the field of pay-per-minute vehicle rental services and pitting it against some of its automaker clients.
+FRANKFURT, Oct 9 (Reuters) - German auto supplier Bosch said on Tuesday it will launch a van-sharing service in Germany this year, expanding its reach in the field of pay-per-minute vehicle rental services and pitting it against some of its automaker clients.

 The traditional pecking order between car manufacturers and their suppliers has been turned on its head with the emergence of smartphone-hailed rental technology, which allows clients to use vehicles by the minute without owning them.